Skip to main content

 For example, a person’s lifelong struggle with weight may be heavily influenced by polygenic factors affecting their metabolic rate, appetite regulation, and propensity for fat storage.
 These are, in essence, expressions of their genetic code.
 A wellness program that penalizes them for having a BMI over 30 is, in a biological sense, penalizing them for their genetic inheritance.

-The program is not asking for the directly, so it remains compliant with the letter of GINA.
+The program is not asking for the genetic information directly, so it remains compliant with the letter of GINA.
 It is, however, acting upon the physiological outcome of that information.
 This exposes a disconnect between the legal definition and the biological reality.
 The law protects the data on the blueprint, but not necessarily the building constructed from it.

 The Hypothalamic-Pituitary-Gonadal Axis under Duress